 Translational Medicine is a multi-faceted discipline with a focus on translational therapeutics.
 In a broad sense, translational medicine bridges across the discovery, development, regulation, and utilisation spectrum.
 It may include application of research findings from genes, proteins, cells, tissues, organs, and animals, to clinical research in patient populations, all aimed at optimising and predicting outcomes in specific patients.

 All the confusion about defining “mental disorder” makes sense when one thinks about the term more carefully.
 Mental has to do with mind and disorder is often (though not always) a euphemism for disease.
 So, another way to think about mental disorder is as some kind of “mind disease.”
 Of course, as Thomas Szasz (1974) pointed out more than 50 years ago, mind or perception are products of our brain but – unlike brain – are not tangible, and so, in a literal sense, they cannot be afflicted by diseases.

 Recent research has described a number of novel material characteristics.
 New identified material radiations and fields have been described and novel detection methods are advanced based on the “signature” of each substance.
-Applications of such “novel” fields are developed by the Mediterranean Institute for Scientific Research and a novel detection system has been developed.
+Applications of such “novel” fields are developed by our experts and a novel detection system has been developed.

-We offer Business Sciences degree programs in collaboration with the Swiss based Zurich Elite Business School.
+We offer Business Sciences degree programs (single/joint/double awards) in collaboration with the Swiss based Zurich Elite Business School.

 The Science of Protection and Prevention

 Individuals, communities, business and government are facing rapidly evolving security challenges in many aspects of everyday life due to advances in technology, globalisation and living in a more interconnected world.
 Our Institution seeks to improve security and resilience across a range of scales, from protecting the individual to ensuring the security of whole populations.
 Our core mission areas include security in cyberspace, CBRN threat reduction, critical infrastructure protection and bio and environmental security.